Beleaguered Rome mayor sacks board of city transport company

 Prime Minister Matteo Renzi said in a television interview on Thursday that Marino either had to “govern or go home”.

-The city’s problems have been laid bare by an investigation into allegations that organized crime has infiltrated many layers of the Rome administration, flourishing far beyond its traditional southern bastions.
+The city’s problems have been laid bare by an investigation into allegations that organised crime has infiltrated many layers of the Rome administration, flourishing far beyond its traditional southern bastions.